You probably have lots of questions for us...

 How does working with horses assist with my counselling?

-Observing and experiencing how horses communicate leads to reflection on personal styles of contact, recognition of present emotional states, and provides us with models for healthy change.
+Observing and experiencing how horses communicate leads in a very direct way to reflection on personal styles of contact, recognition of present emotional states, and provides models for healthy change.

 How can horses “read” my emotional state?

-Animals who do not rely much on verbal language, and yet are powerful communicators in a herd situation, are especially sensitive to reading the body language of any other animal (including human) by cueing into information such as sound, smell, and attitude.
+Animals who do not rely much on verbal language, and yet are powerful communicators in a herd situation.
+They are especially sensitive to reading the body language of any other animal (including human) by cueing into information such as sound, smell, and attitude.

 Is the horse reading my mind?